purdue-cap/pldi-2020-artifacts/ReadMe.md

     - Inspect the stats by track

     ```bash
-    $HOME/get_solved.py -track=CLIA
+    $HOME/analyze_stats.py --stats=solved --track=CLIA
     ```

-    - `-track` can be `CLIA`/`INV`/`GENERAL`
+    - `--track` can be `CLIA`/`INV`/`General`
     - Stats for corresponding track would be printed
     - Stats fields
-        - `Track`: track that the benchmarks are in
+        - `Track`: track that the benchmarks are in, followed by total number of benchmarks in this track
-        - `DryadSynth`: total number of benchmarks solved by DryadSynth
+        - `dryadsynth`: total number of benchmarks solved by DryadSynth
-        - `CVC4`: total number of benchmarks solved by CVC4
+        - `cvc4`: total number of benchmarks solved by CVC4
-        - `EUSolver`: total number of benchmarks solved by EUSolver
+        - `eusolver`: total number of benchmarks solved by EUSolver
-        - `LoopInvGen`: total number of benchmarks solved by LoopInvGen, would only appear if inspecting stats of INV track
+        - `loopinvgen`: total number of benchmarks solved by LoopInvGen, would only appear if inspecting stats of INV track

 2. DryadSynth *fastest* solved more benchmarks than all other solvers in all tracks.

     - Inspect the stats by track

     ```bash
-    $HOME/get_fastest.py -track=CLIA
+    $HOME/analyze_stats.py --stats=fastest --track=CLIA
     ```

-    - `-track` can be `CLIA`/`INV`/`GENERAL`
+    - `--track` can be `CLIA`/`INV`/`General`
     - Stats for corresponding track would be printed
     - Stats fields
-        - `Track`: track that the benchmarks are in
+        - `Track`: track that the benchmarks are in, followed by total number of benchmarks in this track
-        - `DryadSynth`: total number of benchmarks *fastest* solved by DryadSynth
+        - `dryadsynth`: total number of benchmarks *fastest* solved by DryadSynth
-        - `CVC4`: total number of benchmarks *fastest* solved by CVC4
+        - `cvc4`: total number of benchmarks *fastest* solved by CVC4
-        - `EUSolver`: total number of benchmarks *fastest* solved by EUSolver
+        - `eusolver`: total number of benchmarks *fastest* solved by EUSolver
-        - `LoopInvGen`: total number of benchmarks *fastest* solved by LoopInvGen, would only appear if inspecting stats of INV track
+        - `loopinvgen`: total number of benchmarks *fastest* solved by LoopInvGen, would only appear if inspecting stats of INV track

     __NOTE__: Following the criterion of SyGuS competition, the time amounts are classified into buckets of pseudo-logarithmic scales: [0, 1), [1, 3), [3, 10), . . . , [1000, 1800).
 We identify a solver to fastest solve a benchmark if solving time of the solver falls into the smallest bucket among all other solvers.
 Hence, the number of solver that fastest solve a benchmark can be more than one.
 For example, if solver A solves a benchmark in 1.5 seconds and another solver B solve the benchmark in 2.5 seconds, we consider both A and B fastest solve the benchmark.